fatemafaria142/fatemafaria142.github.io/_pages/work.md

     <b style="color:#6E2C00">Project 1: <span style="color:#389EDA">RFPMatcher</span></b>
     <ul style="list-style-type: circle;">
       <li>Developed a RAG solution to extract key information from Request for Proposal (RFP) documents.</li>
-      <li>Built a system that evaluates new RFPs against past responses using a customized Past Experience Matcher score.</li>
+      <li>Built a system that evaluates new RFP documents against previous Request for Responses using a customized Past Experience Matcher score.</li>
-      <li>Compared previous bids and supported prediction of potential win/loss outcomes.</li>
+      <li>Compared bids from previous Requests for Responses and aided in predicting potential win or loss outcomes for new proposals.</li>
-      <li>Generated Tables of Contents from RFPs to assist in writing new proposals.</li>
+      <li>Generated Tables of Contents based on new Request for Proposal documents to assist in writing proposals for new bids.</li>
       <li><b><span style="color:green;">Technologies used:</span></b> Python, LlamaIndex, Azure OpenAI, AlloyDB, CouchDB, React JS, FastAPI</li>
     </ul>
   </li>